-With two professional baseball teams (Cubs, White Sox), plus football, hoops, hockey and soccer squads, there’s no doubt Chicago’s one heck of a sports town.
+With two professional baseball teams—Chicago Cubs and Chicago White Sox—plus football, hoops, hockey and soccer squads, there’s no doubt Chicago’s one heck of a sports town.
 That’s why you’ll spot a sports bar on just about every other corner in most neighborhoods.

 Located on the seventh floor of Water Tower Place, the 23,000-square-foot entertainment complex offers guests dining, sports viewing, private-events space and a retail store.
 It is also home to the city's first-ever Chicago Sports Museum.
 The Chicago Sports Museum is comprised of 8,000 square feet and offers an interactive, high-tech experience, unique sports memorabilia (think Sammy Sosa’s corked bat), and an impressive collection of local sports artifacts.
 The Hall of Legends gallery highlights an array of “play with the legends” baseball, basketball, football and hockey interactive games, such as "defending the goal" with Blackhawks star Patrick Kane.
 There are also three private events spaces.

 The bi-level cocktail lounge and eatery showcases retro and contemporary arcade games in a swanky setting.
 The menu falls in line, featuring familiar dishes and drinks inspired by 1980s and 1990s pop culture.
 When no important matches are on the tube, you’re certain to fight through the crowds to get to the old- and new-school arcade offerings.
 Each game is only 25 cents.
-On tap: quirky signature cocktails with familiar arcade game names and a host of craft beers on draft and by the can.
-213 W. Institute St., 312-291-8735.
-There is a second location in Lakeview
+On tap: quirky signature cocktails with familiar arcade game names and a host of craft beers on draft and in the can.

 A good mix of the Gold Coast’s young professionals, residents and visitors come to Luxbar to chill out and get away from the pretentious crowds found at some of the area’s other establishments.
 Rows of televisions can be found above the bar in the main dining room as well as spread throughout the room.
 Bartenders pour fast and hard.